tech2wiki/tech2wiki-website/content/techline/installing_globaltis.md

 GlobalTIS is manufactured by General Motors Europe

 GlobalTIS is the predecessor of the TIS2000 software.
-This software can be used in combination with the Tech 2 device.
+This software can be used in combination with the Tech2 device.

 ## Requirements minimum